-What is a Range Extender?
+What is a WiFi Extender?

 How Does a Range Extender Work?

 Pay attention to your device settings when using a range extender, though.
-You might not think it, but your Wi-Fi device will remain connected to your router until you manually switch over to your range extender network, even if your range extender is in closer proximity to your device than your router.
-Advances in range extender technology (such as the Linksys RE7000) are underway to automate this process so that the switching happens “behind the scenes” without the user having to do any work.
+You might not think it, but your home WiFi device will remain connected to your router until you manually switch over to your range extender network, even if your range extender is in closer proximity to your device than your router.
+Advances in range extender technology (such as the dual band Linksys RE7000) are underway to automate this process so that the switching happens “behind the scenes” without the user having to do any work.

 A range extender is easy to install and can be set up in a snap—just plug it in, press the WPS button on both your router and extender, and voila!
 You are ready to connect to the internet.
-Plug the extender in where the signal range of your Wi-Fi router is strong, but not too close to the router itself or you won't find a signal any further out than the router could've managed in the first place.
+Plug the extender in where the signal range of your home WiFi router is strong, but not too close to the router itself or you won't find a signal any further out than the router could've managed in the first place.

 Typically, your best bet is to situate it about halfway between the router and the device you want to connect, though you may need to experiment with placement to get the connection you desire.
-Range extenders suffer from the same interference as Wi-Fi routers, so avoid obstacles such as concrete walls, metal objects, and microwaves.
+Range extenders suffer from the same interference as WiFi routers, so avoid obstacles such as concrete walls, metal objects, and microwaves.
 Many range extenders come with software that can help take the guesswork out of placement—Linksys Spot Finder technology, for example, offers a three-step visual guide to finding the perfect location.